jerrycan619/mStream-themes/README.md

 ![darkGreen mobile](/images/mstream_green_4.png)

 ### Dark Orange
-**Just one picture but it's also everthing themed like on the Dark Green**
+**Just one picture but it's also everything themed like on the Dark Green**
 ![darkOrange 1](/images/mstream_orange_1.png)